EddieDover/Theater-of-the-Mind/SYSTEMS.md

 			"align": "center",
 			"type": "direct-complex",
 			"header": "hide",
-			"value": [
+			"text": [
 				{
 					"type": "match",
-					"match": "1",
+					"ifdata": "system.general.career",
-					"value": "system.general.career",
+					"matches": "1",
 					"text": "Colonial Marine"
 				},
 				{
 					"type": "match",
-					"match": "2",
+					"ifdata": "system.general.career",
-					"value": "system.general.career",
+					"matches": "2",
 					"text": "Career: Colonial Marshall"
 				},
 				{
 					"type": "match",
-					"match": "3",
+					"ifdata": "system.general.career",
-					"value": "system.general.career",
+					"matches": "3",
 					"text": "Career: Company Agent"
 				},
 				{
 					"type": "match",
-					"match": "8",
+					"ifdata": "system.general.career",
-					"value": "system.general.career",
+					"matchse": "8",
 					"text": "Pilot"
 				}
 			]
 		},
 ```
-In this example, the system will contain a column named Career, but the column name will be hidden (skipped).
-It will then loop through each item in the **value** field.
+In this example, the system will contain a column named Career, but the column name will be hidden.
+It will then loop through each item in the **text** field.
 In this system `Alien RPG`, the player's career is a number, stored in `system.general.career`.
-In this example, if the value in `system.general.career` matches `1` then the value `Colonial Marine` is output, otherwise, if the career matches `2` then the value `Colonial Marshall`, if `3`, `Company Agent` is output and so on.
+In this example, if the value in `system.general.career` matches `1` then the text `Colonial Marine` is output, otherwise, if the career matches `2` then the text is `Colonial Marshall`, if `3`, `Company Agent` is output and so on.
 All values that match will be displayed.
-Any items who's **match** is the same as the contents of **value** will display the value in **text**.
-You can additionally follow the **text** with **else**, and if the contents of **value** DO NOT match the value in **match** the value in **else** will be displayed instead.
+Any items where **matches** is the same as the contents of **ifdata** will display the value in **text**.
+You can additionally follow the **text** with **else**, and if the contents of **ifdata** DO NOT match the value in **matches** the value in **else** will be displayed instead.

 ## Examples